tulip/gizmo/Production/Readme.md

 From the top level directory, navigate to the hex file in the production folder:
 `cd Micro-Word-Clock/Production`

-Then, connect everything according to the [OTHER README's](linkssss) instructions.
+Then, connect everything according to the [Top Level Readme](https://github.com/tulip/gizmo) instructions.
 Once everything is connected, you can run the following:
 `avrdude -c avrispmkII -p ATmega328P -e -U flash:w:MicroWordClock2-Arduino.ino.hex`

 ### Expected Behavior